New iteration—Introduction to Critical Information Literacy: Promoting Social Justice through Librarianship

 ALA Publishing eLearning Solutions

 Chicago—ALA Publishing eLearning Solutions announces a new iteration of our popular eCourse, Introduction to Critical Information Literacy: Promoting Social Justice through Librarianship.
-Dawn Stahura will serve as the instructor for a 5-week facilitated eCourse starting on Monday, March 12, 2018.
+Dawn Stahura and Des Alaniz will serve as the instructors for a 5-week facilitated eCourse starting on Monday, June 3, 2019.

 Librarians have a long history of fighting for social justice, and today the need to continue the fight seems as strong as ever.
 You may find that members of your community are eager to get involved as well, but how can you help them?
 How can you provide them with resources that you know are unbiased, reliable, and accurate?

-In this eCourse, information literacy expert Dawn Stahura will show you how.
+In this eCourse, information literacy experts Dawn Stahura and Des Alaniz will show you how.
 Together, you’ll look at instruction sessions through the lens of critical information literacy, discussing the inherent biases and systemic oppression in how information is disseminated and processed.
-Stahura will provide you with useful strategies to incorporate the process of knowledge creation into your instruction sessions, while highlighting the racial disparities found in publishing.
+This eCourse will provide you with useful strategies to incorporate the process of knowledge creation into your instruction sessions, while highlighting the racial disparities found in publishing.

 Each week will consist of a discussion board question, readings, and an assignment that allow students to practice incorporating each week’s theme into an instruction session.